 The Feng Shui and Vastu Shastra Answer

 In both traditions, connecting a commode to the kitchen is considered a poor choice for financial energies.
-Likewise, a kitchen in the north east corner of your home may disrupt your career, and kitchens shouldn't face the main door of the house.
-Needless to say, modern compact home design doesn't always comply with eastern energy-based design beliefs.
+Likewise, a kitchen in the northeast corner of your home may disrupt your career, and kitchens shouldn't face the main door of the house.
+Needless to say, the modern compact home design doesn't always comply with eastern energy-based design beliefs.

 Are there Sanitary Concerns when a Toilet and Kitchen Share a Wall?

-The most common concern we hear in this type of remodel is about unsanitary contact.
+The most common concern we hear in this type of remodeling is unsanitary contact.
 The reason building codes don't object to a toilet and kitchen with a common wall is that there are no sanitary concerns from an architectural standpoint.
-Your drain line will be well-constructed and properly sealed, as will each fresh water line to both the kitchen and the bathroom.
+Your drain line will be well-constructed and properly sealed, as will each freshwater line to both the kitchen and the bathroom.

 The only concern is preventing pipes from touch each other which can cause corrosion and other complications.
 When you consider how unusual (practically unheard of) it is for a burst pipe to contaminate another pipe, you can see why building code allows for this design choice.